iliyan-trifonov/wordpress-lemp/README.md

 I am thinking about trying LocomotiveCMS and finally building a blog from scratch to get some new skills through the process.
 Stay tuned!

+TODO
+---

+1. Introduce additional docker run options to allow setting/overriding all possible auth keys from wp-config: improves security.
+2. Use external data volume or folder to allowe quick upgrade + rebuild the mysql wordpress database, reinstall wordpress if they are not initialized yet.